abidikshit/abidikshit/README.md

 <h2>Hello!
 I'm Abi! 👽</h2>

 <p>
-I'm not just an average Software engnieer.
+I'm not just an average Software engineer.
 I'm an otherworldly being on a mission to help HUMANS.
 Equipped with advanced extraterrestrial technology, I'm here to explore different dimensions of AI.

 With a touch of intergalactic flair, I bring a unique cosmic perspective to the table.
 I thrive on interstellar knowledge and possess unparalleled expertise in DevOps and Data Analyst field.
 From unraveling the mysteries of Cloud to navigating the uncharted realms of Super Intelligence👾, I'm all set to venture where no one has gone before.